bagisto/bagisto/README.md

 > That's it, now just execute the project on your specified domain entry point on the installation on public folder inside project installation directory.

+# License
+Bagisto is a truly opensource E-Commerce framework which will always be free under the [MIT License](https://opensource.org/licenses/MIT)